Bangladesh: Protesters set light to state broadcaster – DW – 07/18/2024

 Bangladesh: Protesters set light to state broadcasterJuly 18, 2024

-Bangladeshi protesters on Thursday attacked the head office of the country's state-run Bangladesh Television, with many staff said to be trapped inside.
+At least 19 people have died in clashes between students and police in Bangladesh on Thursday, with protesters attacking the head office of the country's state-run Bangladesh Television with many staff said to be trapped inside.

 Students have been protesting for weeks against a quota system for government jobs, but the violence has escalated dramatically in recent days.